 Although most of us are familiar with eating lettuce, try it in some new ways and eat some different varieties than your usual choice.
 Make some Asian wraps or a Taco Salad.

 This green often thought of as a yard pest is rich in omega 3 fatty acids.
 It’s flavor can be described as a lemony, peppery kick.
 It is usually picked when it is small and tender.
 It can be added to salads on a sandwich or stir fried.
 Here are some additional Purslane recipes.

 This may be considered another garden weed but it is very nutritious and easy to add to your diet.
 Creasy greens can cook up and be as mild as spinach.
 When they are eating raw, they have a sweet but pungent taste.
 Here is a recipe using them for first time eaters: Creasy Greens and Sweet Potato Pancakes

 Although, I think of cabbage and broccoli as cole crops, they are green and leafy so I did not want to leave them out.
 I love its sweet flavor and use it in so many things like salads, soups and stir fries.
 Check out my apple cabbage slaw for some really tasty eating

 Last but not least, let’s hear it for broccoli.
 These little trees can be sliced thin and sauted for a broccoli mushroom melt or a stir fry.
 Eating it raw in salads is a great option also try this Thai Broccoli Salad.

 Tips to Grow Your Greens

-With so many greens, so little time!
-Get to eating!
-It is seasonal eating at its finest.
+With so many greens, there is so little time, so get to eating your greens!
+It’s seasonal eating at its finest.
 As a registered dietitian nutritionist in Asheville, I love sharing quick healthy meal ideas using local produce that will improve your health.
 To find out a little more about me check out About Denise.
 As we get closer to the holiday season, I would love to work with you to help you through the challenges when it comes to eating.